2019/20 International Fellowships on the Clore Leadership Programme

 2. Hong Kong Scholarship/s funded by the Home Affairs Bureau of the Government of Hong Kong Special Administrative Region, through the Hong Kong Arts Development Council.

-In 2017/18 the Home Affairs Bureau of the Government of Hong Kong Special Administrative Region, through the Hong Kong Arts Development Council will fund up to 2 Scholarships for leaders from Hong Kong.
+In 2017/18 the Home Affairs Bureau of the Government of Hong Kong Special Administrative Region, through the Hong Kong Arts Development Council funded up to 2 Scholarships for leaders from Hong Kong.

 How much time does it take?